NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/_index.md

 With_whom_we_work:
   enable: true
   service_item:
-  - title: With whom we work
+  - title: Who we work with
     images:
     - images/howwework.svg
     content: We work together with international experts from various backgrounds,